 “A Willow Weeps for No One”, Fabulously Feminist, 2015 – This poem about gender relations and the politics of grief was published in Fabulously Feminist article “Shannon Barnsley: Turn Ambivalence Into Empowerment Through Poetry”.

 “Priorities”, The Concord Monitor, 2014 – A political haiku, featured in The Forum’s The News in Haiku section of The Concord Monitor.

 “We Were Wolves”, The Climax, 2009 – A poem published in the literature and photography section of Hampshire College’s official newspaper.
 This issue is available in the online archives.

-Bound and Gagged Banned Books Blog – This blog dedicated to exploring censorship and intellectual freedom issues is a labor of love, created and run by Shannon.
-She has since brought three other talented writers into the fold.
+Bound and Gagged Banned Books Blog – This blog dedicated to exploring censorship and intellectual freedom issues is a labor of love, created and run by yours truly.
+I have since brought three other talented writers into the fold.